IBM/core-dump-handler/charts/core-dump-handler/README.md

     rhel7 - A RHEL7 Build
 * INTERVAL - The amount of time in milliseconds between each check of the core dump folder for files to upload.
 * SCHEDULE - A CRON formatted string [See cron library](https://github.com/mvniekerk/tokio-cron-scheduler#usage).
+* USE_INOTIFY - Set a listener for the coredump folder can be used in conjunction with SCHEDULE

 ### Secrets